Westview, Florida

 Westview is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 9,923 at the 2020 census.

 Geography

-Westview is located 11 mi north-northwest of downtown Miami at (25.882173, -80.238175).
+Westview is located 11 mi north-northwest of downtown Miami.
 It is bordered to the north and northwest by Opa-locka, to the northeast by North Miami, to the southeast by Pinewood, to the south by West Little River, and to the west by Hialeah.

 According to the United States Census Bureau, the CDP has a total area of 3.2 sqmi, of which 3.0 sqmi are land and 0.2 sqmi, or 5.02%, are water.